robenkleene/design-references/photoshop/photoshop-masks.md

 - `⌥⌘G`: Toggle clipping mask
 - `⌥-click` a layer mask: Edit it (e.g., to paste into it)

-## Layer Masks vs. Clipping Masks

-- A *layer mask* is added to a layer, it uses black to hide pixels, and white to show pixels
-- A *clipping mask* controls visibility of one layer with the transparency of another

 ### Effects

 - Layer masks do not have effects.
 - A clipping mask can use effects by making a smart object, and then choosing `Layer > Create Clipping Mask` (`⌘⌥G`).

 #### Clipping Mask Gradients

-An alternative approach is to make a layer

 ## Shape Layers